rclone/rclone/docs/content/_index.md

 Fedora, Brew and Chocolatey repos. include rclone.
 For the latest version [downloading from rclone.org](/downloads/) is recommended.

-Rclone is widely used on Linux, Windows and Mac.
+Rclone is widely used on Linux, Windows and Mac, including major hpc sites.
+It is commonly used as a back end to popular streaming media servers.
 Third party developers create innovative backup, restore, GUI and business process solutions using the rclone command line or API.

 Rclone does the heavy lifting of communicating with cloud storage.